 If your skin looks dull and dry, it can signify dehydration.
 It is natural to think of water when you hear the word hydration.
 Well, hydrating your skin means increasing the amount of water in it.
-Therefore, dehydrated skin looks flaky, dull, and dry.
-Hydrated skin has a smooth, radiant, and even tone.
-To achieve this, you need to quench the skin's thirst timely.

 However, people often confuse dehydrated skin with dry skin.
 Although synonyms are almost the same, there is a fundamental difference between the two.